“The steadfast love of the Lord never ceases; His mercies never come to an end; they are new every morning; great is Your faithfulness.”

 Through His death and resurrection, He has clothed us with His robe of righteousness (Isaiah 61:10), and He has chosen our generation, a royal priesthood, a Holy nation, and His own special people (1 Peter 2:9).
 As Jesus’ followers today, we offer ourselves as a living sacrifice, holy and acceptable to God (Romans 12:1).

-In the first letter of the Apostle Paul to Timothy, he encourages the Christians of the church in Ephesus that supplications, prayers, intercessions, and giving of thanks be made for all men, for kings and all who are in authority.
+In the first letter of the Apostle Paul to Timothy, he encourages the Christians of the church in Ephesus that supplications, prayers, intercessions, and giving of thanks be made for all men, kings, and all who are in authority.

 Following the steps of Jesus, we too are ordained to pray for all men.
 When it is written “for all men,” it means we need to pray universally not only for our friends and relatives but we must pray for our enemies too.
 We pray for those who curse and persecute us (Matthew 5:44).
 Would God hear our prayers of destruction for our enemies?
 Certainly not!
 God in all His goodness will rebuke such desire and prayer (Luke 9:53-56).

-Different people have different motives in praying for others and in some cases, naively demeaning the powers of the one true God.
+Different people have different motives for praying for others.
+In some cases, naively demeaning the powers of the one true God.
 As an example, some people say that they pray for others to generously help God as He works in answering prayers.
 When intercessory prayers are answered, they boast of being part of the process.
 They are sometimes subtly slow in remembering that God knows the thoughts and plans that He has for everyone (Jeremiah 29:11).

 In many other instances, we seem to show we care for others.
-In times, they pray the least, we heroically step-in interceding, with thoughts of covering-up for them.
+In times, when they pray the least, we heroically step in interceding, with thoughts of covering up for them.
 Is God just like one of us who plays the games we play?
-There should be nothing such as deliberate delegation of prayer.
+There should be nothing such as a deliberate delegation of prayer.
 Neither is there prayer by substitution.

 What then is the righteous motive in praying for others?
-Praying for others should have the very basic reason of loving others.
-Second to loving God with all our heart, with all our soul and with all our mind, is His commandment to love our neighbor as we love ourselves (Matthew 22:37-39).
-If we could only love others just how the commandment says we should, it follows that selflessly interceding for them is easy as praying for our own self.
-Moreover, glory is brought back to God where it belongs, with the praises of thanksgiving from many whose prayers in their behalf are answered (2 Corinthians 1:11).
+Praying for others should have the very basic reason for loving others.
+Second to loving God with all our heart, with all our soul, and with all our mind, is His commandment to love our neighbor as we love ourselves (Matthew 22:37-39).
+If we could only love others just as the commandment says we should, it follows that selflessly interceding for them is as easy as praying for ourselves.
+Moreover, glory is brought back to God where it belongs, with the praises of thanksgiving from many whose prayers on their behalf are answered (2 Corinthians 1:11).

 In Numbers 23:19; it is written that God is not man that He should lie, nor a son of man that He should repent.
 He will do as He has spoken to make it good.
-We learned that He is the same yesterday, today and forever (Hebrews 13:8) and with Him, there is no variation or shadow for turning (James 1:17).
-His essential being, Deity, character and attributes will never change.
+We learned that He is the same yesterday, today, and forever (Hebrews 13:8,) and with Him, there is no variation or shadow for turning (James 1:17).
+His essential being, Deity, character,r, and attributes will never change.

 Do the prayers of the righteous matter?
-God hears the prayers of the righteous and avail much (1 Peter 3:12, see also James 5:16).
+God hears the prayers of the righteous and avails much (1 Peter 3:12, see also James 5:16).
 He knows what is there in the beginning and what will be there in the end.
-The prayers of the righteous touch the heart of our ever loving and merciful God.
-Because of his great love for us, He allows intermediate events to change in between the beginning and the end but works on things in alignment to the counsel of His will (Ephesians 1:11, see also Isaiah 46:10).
+The prayers of the righteous touch the hearts of our ever-loving and merciful God.
+Because of his great love for us, He allows intermediate events to change between the beginning and the end but works on things in alignment with the counsel of His will (Ephesians 1:11, see also Isaiah 46:10).

-Under any circumstances, if the response to our prayers that is appropriate within His Deity, calls for mercy, reformation, rebuke, punishment, blessings or for whatever the fulfillment of His promises would require, that is surely what He will do.
+Under any circumstances, if the response to our prayers that is appropriate within His Deity, calls for mercy, reformation, rebuke, punishment, blessings, or whatever the fulfillment of His promises would require, that is surely what He will do.

 Lastly, God is sovereign and His thoughts are not our thoughts.
 Our ways are not His ways.
 His thoughts and ways are higher than our own (Isaiah 55:8-9).
 Being such, there will and will always be questions left unanswered within the intelligence of man.